 The tool choice isn’t quite as diverse as it is for Android and iOS native mobile development.
 Limited access to open-source libraries is among the shortcomings of wrappers but the most popular open-source options like the three mentioned are quickly catching up.

 The Apache Cordova framework was created for this approach.
-The open-source framework provides a set of tools and plug-ins that allow easy packaging and development of such apps.
+The open-source framework provides a set of tools and plug-ins that allow easy packaging and development of traditional web apps.
 It also offers a rich choice of interfaces for communication between WebView sessions and platforms, which allows these apps to use hardware features like the camera, though performance cannot be expected to match native alternatives when working with the device’s hardware.
 But again, a cross-platform app can be developed for Android and iOS on just one codebase, optimising development costs.

-A weakness of JS WebView apps is they are often restricted to a generic interface have limited access to the device’s hardware.
+A weakness of WebView apps is they are often restricted to a generic interface have limited access to the device’s hardware.
 Interactions with mobile hardware are possible only via plug-ins.
-JS apps can be a good choice for content-serving websites for which a smoother mobile experience than provided by simply a responsive web page is a strategic requirement.
+Web apps can be a good choice for content-serving websites for which a smoother mobile experience than provided by simply a responsive web page is a strategic requirement.